KawemeKowa/weather-progressive-web-app/README.md

 # Introduction
-In application is  Progressive Web Aapplication using React.
+Simple weather application that uses Open Weather API This application is a Progressive Web Aapplication using React.
 It uses custom service workers and use a JSON Manifest to provide native-like capabilities and reliability with caching and offline mode.

 # Getting Started with Create React App